cfpdx-201d7/class/class-01-toolbelt-terminal-git/README.md

 - p.30 	Events
 - p.36 	Browsers & document object
 - p.40 	How a browser sees a web page
 - p.44 	How HTML, CSS, JS work together
 - p.45 	Progressive enhancement
 - p.51 	JavaScript runs where it is found in the HTML

-**We also need to discuss the role of *pseudocode*, which is something the Duckett text does not cover very well.

 [-top-](#top)